 The other at-large director's seat in District 7 is currently vacant and will remain so until the next election or until filled by appointment of the LWF Board of Directors.

-Ken Dancak, PhD of Pineville and Joe McPherson of Woodworth represent District 8 (Grant, LaSalle, Catahoula, Concordia, Rapides, Avoyelles, Evangeline, and St. Landry Parishes) members on the Federation Board.
+Marty Floyd of Cheneyville and Jonny Fryar of Olla represent LWF contributing members from District 8 which includes Grant, LaSalle, Catahoula, Concordia, Rapides, Avoyelles, Evangeline, and St. Landry Parishes

-Virginia Burkett, PhD of Many serves on the LWF Board representing contributing members from District 9 which includes Vernon, Sabine, Desoto, Red River, Natchitoches and Winn Parishes.
+Virginia Burkett, PhD of Many represents LWF contributing members from District 9 which includes Vernon, Sabine, Desoto, Red River, Natchitoches and Winn Parishes.
 Dr. Burkett is a research scientist at the National Wetlands Research Center.

 She has 30 years professional experience in wildlife and fisheries management and research, including serving as deputy secretary and secretary of the Louisiana Department of Wildlife and Fisheries.
 She has also served on the Louisiana Forestry Commission, the Gulf of Mexico Fisheries Management Council, and national and international panels on climate change.
 Dr. Burkett has published extensively on the topics of sea level rise, climate change, coastal impacts, and coastal management.
 She has been involved in Louisiana Wildlife Federation activities for over 20 years and has a high regard for the LWF's democratic decision-making structure.
 She believes that the LWF is the most effective statewide conservation oganizationin Louisiana and is currently seving as LWF 2nd Vice President.
 Her hobbies include hiking, hunting and fishing.